 Apple has a past history of attempting to converge television with computers with the Apple Interactive Television Box in the mid-90s and the Macintosh TV in the early 90s.
 Maybe adding a social aspect to TV is a difference that would make a difference?

 Google TV’s main innovation seems to be integrating search capabilities with television and bringing Web video to the TV box.
 Given Google CEO Larry Page’s recent mandate to Google employees to make Google more social, it wouldn’t be a surprise to see Google sprout ideas on how to make watching a TV a more social activity as well.

-Google has published a number of patent filings that involve seaching for or scheduling television broadcasts or performing analytics on viewership for advertising purposes, but none of those appear to include a social aspect.
+Google has published many patent filings that involve searching for or scheduling television broadcasts or performing analytics on viewership for advertising purposes.
+Still, none of those appear to include a social aspect.
 They’re still worth a look, especially since some of them describe possible revenue models that Google might use on television screens: